-Social Distancing also called "physical distancing" means keeping a six (6) foot space between yourself and others.
-Schools will develop, implement, and enforce social distancing in all school facilities and on school grounds, including transportation, to the extent possible.
+Social Distancing also called "physical distancing" means keeping the CDC recommended space between yourself and others, which may vary across settings as determined by the CDC or DOH.
+Schools will develop, implement, and enforce social distancing in all school facilities and on school grounds in accordance with provided guidance, including transportation, to the extent possible.
 To the extent possible schools will: